Create age groups

 You can leave one boundary empty:

-* No earliest date means no upper age limit (oldest gymnasts in the level qualify).
+* No earliest date means there is no upper age limit (the oldest gymnasts in the level qualify).

-* No latest date means no lower age limit (youngest gymnasts qualify).
+* No latest date means there is no lower age limit (the youngest gymnasts qualify).

-* Both empty means "All Ages" (no age restriction).
+* Both empty means "All Ages" with no restriction.

-* The competition starts with **one subdivision** (all gymnasts in that age group).
+* The competition starts with one subdivision containing all eligible gymnasts.

-* You can [create additional subdivisions](https://docs.gymart.org/competitions/create-subdivisions) within the age group.
+* You can [add more subdivisions](/competitions/create-subdivisions.md) within the competition to split gymnasts across sessions.

 * Each competition can optionally override the level's score settings.